 Here’s a breakdown of the Top 50 Most Viewed channels this week in terms of their countries of origin:

-Canada, Russia, and the United Kingdom: 2 channels in the Top 50.
+Canada, Russia, South Korea, Turkey, and United Arab Emirates: 2 channels in the Top 50.

-Argentina, Australia, Belarus, Brazil, Pakistan, Puerto Rico, Romania, Turkey, and United Arab Emirates: 1 channel each in the Top 50.
+Argentina, Australia, Pakistan, Puerto Rico, and Romania: 1 channel each in the Top 50.